alexjdeleon/LTSEOrderSystem/README.md

 # LTSEOrderSystem
 This application processes orders and determines which ones are valid and which ones are invalid.

-By default the application will generate two CSV files and two corresponding JSON files with the results; the JSON files can be disabled via the application properties as shown below.

 ## Description
+By default the application will generate two CSV files and two corresponding JSON files with the results;

+The JSON format includes a user friendsly "rejection message" for each rejected trade.
+The JSON files can be disabled via the application properties as shown below in the Setup and Configuration section.

 This application takes in a comma separated input file containing the trade orders in the following format:

 The first line contains the header -